amunc/RIASC_Removing_Redundancies_Tools/Readme_Configuration_Running_Tool.txt

 ---------------------------------------------------
 The input sources that are allowed are:
 	csv files
+	||*WARNING* The user must verify that the field delimiter of the csv file is not contained none of the columns as value
+	    If this happends the batch execution will fail because the tool uses hadoop-streaming to proccess the file and reads char by char.
+If your field delimiter is also inside of any of the fields, change the csv field delimiter by other 	    		char not contained *WARNING*||

 Auxiliary files:
 	It can be used an auxiliary file for the single variables and another one for the vector variables.
 Both must be placed inside input_files folder